Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Introduction

+Clustering is a fundamental tool in unsupervised learning whose objective is to identify groups of similar objects within a dataset.
+Among clustering methods, hierarchical clustering occupies a special place because it reveals the organization of the data at multiple scales, producing a nested sequence of clusters rather than a single partition.
+Classical hierarchical clustering algorithms have been extensively studied and successfully applied in a wide range of domains; see \cite{Murtagh,Murtagh2} and the references therein.
+However, most existing approaches are designed for finite datasets and are typically analyzed in a deterministic setting.

+In many applications, data are naturally represented as realizations of spatial point processes rather than finite point clouds.
+Examples arise in telecommunications, biology, astronomy, and materials science, where the number of observations can be extremely large, and the underlying data-generating mechanism is inherently random.
+This motivates the study of hierarchical clustering procedures that can be defined directly on random point configurations and whose structural properties can be analyzed within a probabilistic framework.
+In this paper, we introduce a hierarchical clustering algorithm on stationary point processes and investigate its geometric and probabilistic properties, using the homogeneous Poisson point process (PPP) as a baseline model.

+\paragraph{The model} We now describe the algorithm informally; the precise construction is given in Subsection~\ref{0011C}.
+Let $\phi$ be a locally finite point configuration in $\mathbb{R}^d$.
+At level $0$, each point of $\phi$ is connected to its nearest neighbor.
+The connected components of the resulting nearest-neighbor graph are called \textit{clusters of order $0$}.
+Whenever such a cluster is finite, and distances are in general position (no distance ties), it contains a unique mutual nearest-neighbor pair.
+This pair is used as the representative, or \emph{clustroid pair}, of the cluster.

+Higher levels are constructed recursively.
+Suppose that the clusters of order $k$ are finite and each has a well-defined clustroid pair.
+The distance between two clusters is defined through their clustroid pairs using the single-linkage distance introduced in Subection~\ref{0011C}.
+Each cluster is then connected to its nearest neighboring cluster with respect to this distance, and the connected components of the resulting graph are called clusters of order $k+1$.
+Assuming that the clusters of order \(k+1\) are finite, each such cluster contains a unique mutual nearest-neighbor pair.
+These pairs define the clustroid pairs of order (k+1), and the procedure is iterated.
+We call this algorithm the \emph{Clustroid Hierarchical Nearest Neighbor} algorithm, denoted by $\mathrm{CHN}^2$, where the superscript “$2$” is shorthand for “NN”.

 A simple phylogeny picture is useful here.
 One can view clustroid pairs as archetypes of their components.
-Linking archetypes across levels organizes the data into a tree-like summary: fine distinctions appear near level \(0\), while broader relations appear at higher levels.
-This finite-data interpretation guides the intuition; a rigorous asymptotic counterpart will appear later when we study the Poisson model.
+Linking archetypes across levels organizes the data into a tree-like summary.

-The design of the algorithm scales well to large data.
+The clustering algorithm scales well to large data.
 Once a component forms, only its two clustroid points are needed to decide future links.
-There is no extra optimization step to \emph{find} representatives—the clustroid pair arises automatically as an MNN pair inside the component.
+There is no extra optimization step to \emph{find} representatives since the clustroid pair arises automatically as an MNN pair inside the component.
 This autonomy reduces computation and memory, since decisions are made on representatives rather than on all points, and it also enables parallelization: widely separated regions can be processed independently and hence in parallel.